SMMACG-IISER/PSO_N2_CO2_GY/README.md

 ## How to Run the Script

-The script reads the atomic coordinates from `GDY.txt` using `numpy.loadtxt()` to process the atomic species and coordinates.
-Ensure that your `GDY.txt` file is correctly formatted and available in the script's directory.
+The script reads the atomic coordinates from `GY.txt` using `numpy.loadtxt()` to process the atomic species and coordinates.
+Ensure that your `GY.txt` file is correctly formatted and available in the script's directory.

 To execute the script, simply run: